fatihonay/Deep-Learning-Journey/docs/source/foundation_models/DeepSleepNet.md

 The training process consists of two phases.
 At the first phase, onyl CNN part is trained.
 The second Bi-LSTM and FC is not in the game for now.
 For training the CNN part, softmax layer is stacked with both CNN lines for the pre-training operation.
 Then, this pre-train model fed by class-balance training set.
 The class-balance training set is obtained from duplicating the minority sleep stages in the original training set such that all sleep stage have the same number of samples. `Oversampling` strategy is used for this class-balance training set.

+In the second stage, the pre-trained CNN part is mounted with following Bi-LSTM and FC layers.
+Note that the softmax layers are discarded before unifying these blocks.
+During this training, learning rates of two stages are adjusted to different levels.
+CNNs with lower learning rate while Bi-LSTM and FC with higher learning rate.
+This choice, especially lower learning rate of CNN part, provided to avoid over-fitting of CNN part to majority of sleep classes (dont forget we also performed pre-training on the CNN part).
+Another trick to prevent overfitting